 Here is a preview of our conversation with Dan Rubin.

 photography stops you from constantly checking your photographs and worrying about the next shot.
-I think that’s such a great way to approach life and art.
-In a world where social media and technology are very present, what can photographers do to be more mindful?
+What can photographers do to be more mindful?

 Dan Rubin: I think one thing that we can do to be more mindful is just to not look at our cameras, even when we’re shooting digital.
 I remember talking about this exact topic with a friend of mine, who was also a designer.
 We were both

 Even back then, I was aware that this distraction was a problem because it felt like a problem.
 It took away from some of the joy and pleasure of just shooting for myself.
 We put together a few ideas back then, which is kind of funny to look at now because they’re still valid.
 The world of camera makers hasn’t solved these problems.
 This comes full circle to one of the things I mentioned earlier about technology not being made to benefit the humans that it’s made for.
 It’s not something that is just inherent with technology, it’s that it’s just not being thought about or it’s not being prioritised.

 We could very easily design digital cameras that were less distracting by default.
 Maybe you could still look at things if you wanted to, but they shouldn’t be showing us something by default all the time.
 Because we know as humans that we’re easily distracted, if you give us the chance to be distracted, we’ll be distracted.
 So one of the things that I started doing very early on – in thinking about this and how to hack my digital camera to make it less distracting – was switching off the auto preview, which anyone can do.
 Just go into your settings and find the setting that switches the auto preview off.
 It’ll change the way you shoot without doing anything else to that camera.
 There are other things you can do, but the biggest thing is to just get out of the habit of shoot, look, shoot, look, shoot, look.

 Q: If someone wants to start teaching about